 - There are two types of commodities, soft commodities that are nurtured and hard commodities that are extracted from the ground

 - Soft commodities are traded on well-established exchanges, but not directly.
-You can trade them OTC with us
+You can trade them over the counter (OTC) with us

 - People trade soft commodities because the market is volatile, and it offers an opportunity to speculate on the direction of the price

-- You can get exposure to soft commodities via CFD trading, or invest in the market using a share trading platform
+- You can get exposure to a variety of soft commodities via CFD trading